raspberrypilearning/microbit-flags/en/step_1.md

 let alarm = false
 ```

-You then checked that the alarm was not set to true if the sound level was too high before setting off the alarm.
+You then checked if the sound level was too high before setting off the alarm.

-You then set it to `true`{:class='microbitlogic'} when the alarm sounded.
+You then set the `alarm`{:class='microbitvariables'} variable to `true`{:class='microbitlogic'}.

 ```microbit
 let alarm = false